jarviscanada/jarvis_data_eng_MahreenAyaz/jarvis_data_eng_MahreenAyaz/profile/profile.md

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_MahreenAyaz](https://github.com/jarviscanada/jarvis_data_eng_MahreenAyaz)

 **Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_MahreenAyaz/tree/master/linux_sql)]: The application has been developed to collect resource usage data from the Virtual Machine and insert it into Postgres tables.
 This has been achieved by implementing two bash scripts.
-The first ?host_info.sh? collects the system hardware specs and stores them in host_info table.
-The second script ?host_usage.sh? collects the system usage parameters and stores them in host_usage table.
-The has been been schedule using crontab to collect the data every minute.
+The first host_info.sh collects the system hardware specs and stores them in host_info table.
+The second script host_usage.sh collects the system usage parameters and stores them in host_usage table.
+The has been been scheduled using crontab to collect the data every minute.
 The postgres itself is installed in a docker container.
-Furthermore, the creation/start/stop functionality of docker container has also been implemented through ?psql_docker.sh?.
-Also, a ?ddl.sql? was developed to deploy the tables.
+Furthermore, the creation/start/stop functionality of docker container has also been implemented through psql_docker.sh.
+Also, a ddl.sql was developed to deploy the tables.
 The application has been deployed using Git version control.

 ## Highlighted Projects